DominicSamoes/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 11 Adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Task 12 Creates a directory with permissions 751 in the working directory.
 Task 13 Changes the group owner to school for the file hello.
+Task 14 Changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.